- What is Google Drive backup?

 I. Google Drive backup tools for business users

-Google Vault is an archiving tool that retains user data stored in G Suite regardless of end-user actions, including permanent deletions.
+Google Vault is an archiving tool that retains user data stored in Google Workspace regardless of end-user actions, including permanent deletions.

-Note: Google Vault is only available to those subscribed to G Suite Business or Enterprise plan.
+Note: Google Vault is only available to those subscribed to Google Workspace Business or Enterprise plan.

-To know more about the differences between Backup and Archive solutions, read this article.
+To know more about the differences between backup and archiving solutions, read this article.

-Step 2: Navigate to the “Retention” module on the left pane and click on the “Drive” option to edit its retention policy.
+Step 2: Under “Default Rules,” click on the “Drive” option to edit its retention rule.

 - Requires no installation